-Without the consent of each Holder affected, an amendment or waiver may not (with respect to any subordinated exchange debentures (a) held by a non-consenting Holder or, (b) if no subordinated exchange debentures are outstanding, to be received by a Holder of new preferred stock):
+Without the consent of each holder affected, an amendment or waiver may not, with respect to any subordinated exchange debentures (a) held by a non-consenting holder or, (b) if no subordinated exchange debentures are outstanding, to be received by a holder of new preferred stock:

-- reduce the principal amount of subordinated exchange debentures whose Holders must consent to an amendment, supplement or waiver; - (2) reduce the principal of or change the fixed maturity of any subordinated exchange debenture or alter the provisions with respect to the redemption of the subordinated exchange debentures (other than provisions relating to the covenants described above under the caption "-Repurchase at the Option of Holders"); - (3) reduce the rate of or change the time for payment of interest on any subordinated exchange debenture; - (4) waive a Default or Event of Default in the payment of principal of, or interest or premium, or Liquidated Damages, if any, on the subordinated exchange debentures (except a rescission of acceleration of the subordinated exchange debentures by the Holders of at least a majority in aggregate principal amount of the subordinated exchange debentures and a waiver of the payment default that resulted from such acceleration); - (5) make any subordinated exchange debenture payable in money other than that stated in the subordinated exchange debentures; - (6) make any change in the provisions of the subordinated exchange debentures indenture relating to waivers of past Defaults or the rights of Holders of subordinated exchange debentures to receive payments of principal of, or interest or premium or Liquidated Damages, if any, on the subordinated exchange debentures; - (7) waive a redemption payment with respect to any subordinated exchange debenture (other than a payment required by one of the covenants described above under the caption "-Repurchase at the Option of Holders"); or - (8) make any change in the preceding amendment and waiver provisions.
+- (1) reduce the principal amount of subordinated exchange debentures whose holders must consent to an amendment, supplement or waiver; - (2) reduce the principal of or change the fixed maturity of any subordinated exchange debenture or alter the provisions with respect to the redemption of the subordinated exchange debentures, other than provisions relating to the covenants described above under the caption "-Repurchase at the Option of Holders"; - (3) reduce the rate of or change the time for payment of interest on any subordinated exchange debenture; - (4) waive a Default or Event of Default in the payment of principal of, or interest or premium, or Liquidated Damages, if any, on the subordinated exchange debentures, except a rescission of acceleration of the subordinated exchange debentures by the holders of at least a majority in aggregate principal amount of the subordinated exchange debentures and a waiver of the payment default that resulted from the acceleration; - (5) make any subordinated exchange debenture payable in money other than that stated in the subordinated exchange debentures; - (6) make any change in the provisions of the subordinated exchange debentures indenture relating to waivers of past Defaults or the rights of holders of subordinated exchange debentures to receive payments of principal of, or interest or premium or Liquidated Damages, if any, on the subordinated exchange debentures; - (7) waive a redemption payment with respect to any subordinated exchange debenture, other than a payment required by one of the covenants described above under the caption "-Repurchase at the Option of Holders"; or - (8) make any change in the preceding amendment and waiver provisions.

-In addition, any amendment to, or waiver of, the provisions of the subordinated exchange debentures indenture relating to subordination that adversely affects the rights of the Holders of the subordinated exchange debentures will require the consent of the Holders of at least 75% in aggregate principal amount of subordinated exchange debentures then outstanding.
+In addition, any amendment to, or waiver of, the provisions of the subordinated exchange debentures indenture relating to subordination that adversely affects the rights of the holders of the subordinated exchange debentures will require the consent of the holders of at least 75% in aggregate principal amount of subordinated exchange debentures then outstanding.

-Notwithstanding the preceding, without the consent of any Holder of subordinated exchange debentures, PCA and the exchange trustee may amend or supplement the subordinated exchange debentures indenture or the subordinated exchange debentures (or, if no subordinated exchange debentures are outstanding, the Holders of at least 75% in Liquidation Preference of new preferred stock then outstanding):
+Notwithstanding the preceding, without your consent, PCA and the exchange trustee may amend or supplement the subordinated exchange debentures indenture or the subordinated exchange debentures, or, if no subordinated exchange debentures are outstanding, the holders of at least 75% in Liquidation Preference of new preferred stock then outstanding:

-- (1) to cure any ambiguity, defect, error or inconsistency; - (2) to provide for uncertificated subordinated exchange debentures in addition to or in place of certificated subordinated exchange debentures; - (3) to provide for the assumption of PCA's obligations to Holders of subordinated exchange debentures in the case of a merger or consolidation or sale of all or substantially all of PCA's assets; - (4) to make any change that would provide any additional rights or benefits to the Holders of subordinated exchange debentures or that does not adversely affect the legal rights under the subordinated exchange debentures indenture of any such Holder; or - (5) to comply with requirements of the Commission in order to effect or maintain the qualification of the subordinated exchange debentures indenture under the Trust Indenture Act.
+- (1) to cure any ambiguity, defect, error or inconsistency; - (2) to provide for uncertificated subordinated exchange debentures in addition to or in place of certificated subordinated exchange debentures; - (3) to provide for the assumption of PCA's obligations to you in the case of a merger or consolidation or sale of all or substantially all of PCA's assets; - (4) to make any change that would provide any additional rights or benefits to you or that does not adversely affect your legal rights under the subordinated exchange debentures indenture; or

+(5) to comply with requirements of the Commission in order to effect or maintain the qualification of the subordinated exchange debentures indenture under the Trust Indenture Act.